Empire, Georgia

-Empire is an unincorporated community and census-designated place in Dodge and Bleckley counties in the U.S. state of Georgia.
+Empire is an unincorporated community and census-designated place in Bleckley and Dodge counties in the U.S. state of Georgia.
 As of the 2020 census, the CDP had a population of 319.

 History

 The Georgia General Assembly incorporated the place in 1911 as the "Town of Empire".
 Founders of the community named it "Empire" in order to promote a sawmill established there.
 The town's municipal charter was repealed in 1995.

 Geography

 Empire is located primarily in Dodge County but extends west into Bleckley County as well.
+Despite being mostly located in Dodge County, Empire has the same zip code as Bleckley County.
 U.S. Route 23 passes through the CDP, leading north 4 mi to Cochran, the Bleckley County seat, and south 12 mi to Eastman, the Dodge County seat.
 Macon is 42 mi to the north via US-23.

 According to the United States Census Bureau, the CDP has a total area of 6.0 km2, of which 0.04 sqkm, or 0.72%, is water.